Skip to content

 Here's What You Need to Know

-• /Every project includes full cost breakdowns, geological reports, and production projections
+• /Every project comes with cost breakdowns, geological reports, and production projections

-• /You hold working interest in identified wells with defined locations and economics
+• /You'll hold working interest in identified wells with defined locations and economics

 What "Oil Wells for Sale" Means at BassEXP

-When we say oil and gas wells for sale, we mean specific drilling projects that qualified investors can participate in directly.
-This is not a public stock listing or an exchange-traded fund.
-You invest in identified wells with defined locations, cost structures, and geological data.
-Each project is a direct oil well investment.
+When we talk about oil and gas wells for sale, we're talking about specific drilling projects you can put money into directly.
+This isn't a stock listing or an ETF.
+You're investing in identified wells with defined locations, cost structures, and geological data backing each one.
 You hold a working interest and share in production revenue and significant tax benefits.
 For a full walkthrough of how to invest in U.S. oil wells, see our complete investment guide.

 What Investors Evaluate

-Before committing capital, investors review the project economics: estimated drilling and completion costs, IDC/TDC allocation, projected production rates, and expected return scenarios at various commodity price levels.
-You also evaluate the operator's track record, the geological basis for the well location, and the project timeline.
-Invest in American oil wells by comparing opportunities side by side and understanding the risk profile of each.
+Before you write a check, you'll dig into the project economics: estimated drilling and completion costs, IDC/TDC splits, projected production rates, and return scenarios at different commodity price levels.
+You'll also look at the operator's track record, the geology behind the well location, and the project timeline.
+Smart investors compare opportunities side by side and understand each one's risk profile before committing.

 How Bass Energy & Exploration Supports Diligence

-We provide complete transparency.
-Every project includes detailed offering documents, cost breakdowns, geological reports, and production projections.
-Our team is available to answer questions directly.
-The Bass family has over 100 years of combined experience, and we invest our own capital alongside investors.
-We want you to know exactly what you are buying before you write the check.
+We don't hold anything back.
+Every project comes with detailed offering documents, cost breakdowns, geological reports, and production projections.
+Our team answers questions directly -- no runaround.
+The Bass family has over 100 years of combined experience, and we put our own capital into every program alongside our investors.
+You should know exactly what you're buying before the check clears.

 How to Get Access

-1. Qualify: Complete our suitability questionnaire to confirm qualified investor status.
+1. Qualify: Fill out our suitability questionnaire so we can confirm your investor status.

-2. Review opportunities: We share current projects with full economics, timelines, and risk disclosures.
+2. Review opportunities: We'll share current projects with full economics, timelines, and risk disclosures.

 3. Invest: Subscribe through the Private Placement Memorandum and receive your working interest allocation.
 Use our investor tax calculator to estimate your first-year deductions.